FriendsOfVictoire/WidgetFilterBundle/README.md

-Victoire Filter Bundle
+Victoire DCMS Filter Bundle
 ============

-Need to add a filter in a victoire website ?
-Get this filter bundle and so on

-First you need to have a valid Symfony2 Victoire edition.
+##What is the purpose of this bundle

+This bundle gives you access to the *Filter Widget*.

+##Set Up Victoire

+If you haven't already, you can follow the steps to set up Victoire *[here](https://github.com/Victoire/victoire/blob/master/setup.md)*

+##Install the Bundle

-Then you just have to run the following composer command :
+Run the following composer command :

     php composer.phar require friendsofvictoire/filter-widget

+###Reminder

 Do not forget to add the bundle in your AppKernel !